 - Fund a 2010 event in conjunction with the Equity in Female Athletics Committee at YSHS called “That Girl’s Got Game” (a panel discussion for girls 6th through 12th grades featuring adult female athletes who shared their school-age and adult athletic experiences—34 girls participated).

-- Plan for future events for girls in elementary, middle, and high school, and a community speaker series in 2014-2015.
+- Plan for future events for girls in elementary, middle, and high school.